Oatmeal Raisin Cookie Recipe

 Oatmeal Raisin is right up there on the “Classic Cookie Recipes” list, along with Chocolate Chip Cookies, Peanut Butter Cookies, and No Bake Cookies.
-You’ll love these cookies!
+You’ll love these Easy Oatmeal Raisin Cookies!

-Hi friends!
-Fiona here today.
-Who loves Oatmeal Raisin Cookies?
-If so, these cookies are soft and chewy with a hint of cinnamon and can be made in under 30 minutes!
-Really, there’s no reason not to make these cookies 🙂
+Who loves cookies?
+These oatmeal raisin cookies are soft and chewy with a hint of cinnamon and can be made in under 30 minutes!
+Really, there’s no reason not to make these oatmeal cookies.

-Now, I don’t know about you, but for the longest time I always opted for chocolate chip cookies over oatmeal raisin cookies.
-But after finding the perfect oatmeal raisin recipe, it’s a close race because these cookies are so delicious.
+Now, I don’t know about you, but for the longest time, I always opted for Chocolate Chip Cookies over oatmeal raisin cookies.
+But after finding the perfect oatmeal raisin recipe, it’s a close race!

 They’re soft and chewy, with a delicious caramel brown sugar flavor.
 The oatmeal adds lots of texture, and the raisins make the recipe a classic.